 AutoGPT was one of the first autonomous AI agents to go viral.
 It chains GPT-4 calls together to accomplish multi-step goals.
 You give it an objective, and it breaks it down into tasks, executes them, and iterates.

 The reality: AutoGPT is better as a concept than a daily-driver tool.
-It burns through API credits fast, sometimes loops endlessly on tasks, and doesn't have the messaging integrations that make a personal assistant actually useful in your workflow.
+It burns through API credits fast (easily $5-10 per complex task), sometimes loops endlessly on tasks, and doesn't have the messaging integrations that make a personal assistant actually useful in your workflow.
 Great for experimentation.
 Less great for "manage my business while I sleep."

 CrewAI